Chartering a Town

 By reading a charter you can find out the size of your town, when it was chartered, and who some of the first settlers were, and what they had to do after they got their land.

-- Use the online interactive with your students or hand out copies of your own town charter (call your town clerk to see if they have a copy or look in your town history).
+- Hand out copies of your own town charter (call your town clerk to see if they have a copy or look in your town history).

-- Using the online interactive as a guide, cut up a photocopy of your town charter into small sections or mark small sections of the charter for students to read and analyze.
+- Cut up a photocopy of your town charter into small sections or mark small sections of the charter for students to read and analyze.

 Questions to ask students: